15th Annual Iron Horse Duathlon & 5K

 location of the medallion.
 Then put on your thinking cap and see if

 you can be the winner of the $500 prize!
-The winner will be revealed
+The winner's for both the

 on Saturday at the Katy Days Main Stage at 3:00 pm.

 5:00 pm - 10:30pm

 Great fun and good music.
 Meet up with friends, relax and

 enjoy a beverage under the